 VOA's Carla Babb contributed to this report from the Pentagon; James Butty of VOA's English to Africa Service contributed from Washington.

-Ugandan police deny a ransom was paid to free an American tourist and her driver, who were rescued in the Eastern Democratic Republic of Congo on Sunday, five days after their abduction in a Ugandan national park.
+Ugandan police deny a ransom was paid to free an American tourist and her driver, who were kidnapped in a national park last week.

-Ugandan police spokesman Fred Enanga gave few details about how Endecott and Paul were rescued.
+Ugandan police spokesman Fred Enanga gave few details about how Endicott and Mirenge were freed.

 "This was a high-risk operation and we had identified the hideout," Enanga said.
 "The pressure was there of a last resort move in, that there was an implicit threat of the use of force by our elite teams that we had on ground.
 But as the police and the government of Uganda, we don't do ransom."

-U.S. defense officials said the U.S. military was not asked for assistance but, nonetheless, provided drones for intelligence, surveillance and reconnaissance support.
+U.S. defense officials said the Pentagon was not asked for assistance but, nonetheless, provided drones for intelligence, surveillance and reconnaissance support.

 "The successful recovery of the captives serves as a reminder to those enemies who want to harm our own people, including visitors, that we will do everything possible within our means to defend them," Enanga said.